Cloud expansion will increase opportunities for data democracy in 2021

 We saw a faster-than-predicted shift to the cloud as businesses scrambled to adapt to sudden changes.
 So much so that cloud spending rose 37% to $29 billion during the first quarter of 2020 alone, according to PWC.

-In 2021, we expect to see a widespread drive across sectors to actively practice data democratisation and form new organisational behaviours.
-The improvement of data literacy programmes and access to self-service analytics will also play an important role in making this a reality in the next year and beyond.
+In 2021, we expect to see a widespread drive across sectors to actively practice data democratisation and form new organisational behaviors.
+The improvement of data literacy programs and access to self-service analytics will also play an important role in making this a reality in the next year and beyond.

 Power to the people

 Data democratisation is now a common boardroom buzzword, but disappointingly few businesses are actually living and breathing its principles.

 According to author Bernard Marr, “data democratisation means that everybody has access to data and there are no gatekeepers that create a bottleneck at the gateway to the data.
 The goal is to have anybody use data at any time to make decisions with no barriers to access or understanding.”

 True data democratisation pushes organisations to re-think and maybe even restructure, which often means driving a cultural change in order to realise the financial gain.
 It also means freeing information from the silos created by internal departmental data, customer data and external data, and expanding the data ecosystem